Vande Bharat Mission phase 5: Full list of Flights schedule, registration link, fares

 As on July 15, India has brought back 6,87,467 Indians under Vande Bharat Mission which includes 2,15,495 by national carrier Air India.
 Phase 4 of Vande Bharat Mission is underway with private airlines also participating in this mission to bring back stranded Indians from other parts of the world.
 So far, 12,258 Indians have been brought back by private airlines in India.

 ''1,01,014 nationals have returned from Nepal, Bhutan and Bangladesh by land borders.
-The number of returnees by Indian naval ships from Maldives, Sri Lanka and Iran stands at 3,789," the MEA Spokesperson said.
+The number of returnees by Indian naval ships from Maldives, Sri Lanka and Iran stands at 3,789," the MEA spokesperson said.

 MEA lists Vande Bharat mission, COVID medical supplies to 154 countries among key achievements